AdobeDocs/commerce-frontend-core/src/pages/guide/caching.md

 The Adobe Commerce and Magento Open Source page cache library contains a simple PHP reverse proxy that enables full page caching out of the box.
 A reverse proxy acts as an intermediary between visitors and your application and can reduce the load on your server.

-We recommend using [Varnish](https://devdocs.magento.com/guides/v2.4/config-guide/varnish/config-varnish.html), but you can use Magento's default caching mechanism instead, which stores cache files in any of the following:
+We recommend using [Varnish](https://devdocs.magento.com/guides/v2.4/config-guide/varnish/config-varnish.html), but you can use the default caching mechanism instead, which stores cache files in any of the following:

 -  File system (You don't need to do anything to use file-based caching.)
 -  [Database](https://developer.adobe.com/commerce/php/development/cache/partial/database-caching/)